Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 On Tom Savage concussion and NFL protocol: 1.
 Got hit.
 2. Went under tent to be evaluated by independent neurologist.
 3. Got cleared.
 4. Went back in game briefly.
 5. When he went to sideline, symptoms noticed by doctors.
 6. Went to locker room, concussion determined, ruled out2017-12-10 22:39:34

-Basically, the doctors allowed a clearly concussed player to go back into a game.
+Basically, the doctors allowed a concussed player to go back into a game.
 They failed in their duty to protect an individual's well-being.

 Why was Savage even allowed back onto the field in the first place?
 Obviously, something went very wrong with the initial evaluation and the quarterback could have been placed in a precarious situation.
 Maybe the NFL should consider the high school rule where players shall not return to the contest if concussion-like symptoms are present and then must be cleared by a physician or certified athletic trainer at a later date.